IRIG-BCI-IMAC/Dual_miR_mRNA_SCseq/R.data/READ_ME.md

 TargetScan data were downloaded from the TargetScan website https://www.targetscan.org/vert_80/ and https://www.targetscan.org/vert_71/ respectively for v8.0 and v7.1.
+For all TargetScan data, only information relating to human has been kept.
+This selection was made using the function `targetscanHuman` in the `Functions.R` file.

 For the v8.0 we used human data from both default predictions and all predictions files: https://www.targetscan.org/vert_80/vert_80_data_download/Summary_Counts.default_predictions.txt.zip